 He also taught things that the church, after careful deliberation, formally condemned.

 Origen taught that the souls of human beings pre-existed their bodies, having fallen from a prior spiritual state into material existence.
-He taught that the process of redemption would not conclude at the final judgment but would continue indefinitely, age after age, until all rational beings had been fully restored to God.
-He taught, as a consequence of this, that Satan himself and the fallen angels would ultimately be redeemed and reconciled to their Creator.
+He taught that the process of redemption would not conclude at the final judgment but would continue indefinitely until all rational beings had been fully restored to God, including Satan and the fallen angels.
+This position, known as apokatastasis or universal restoration, was not a minor peripheral opinion.
+It was a load-bearing element of Origen's entire theological system, directly connected to his cosmology, his anthropology, and his eschatology.
+The Fifth Ecumenical Council, held at Constantinople in 553 AD, condemned these teachings after centuries of sustained theological reflection.

-But Origen's allegorical method and Origen's universalism are not separable modules that can be cleanly detached from one another.
-They are products of the same mind, rooted in the same theological commitments, and developed through the same interpretive process.
-The allegorical reading that dissolves the literal, historical sense of prophetic texts into timeless spiritual meaning is, in Origen's system, directly connected to his vision of an open-ended, non-terminal process of redemption.
-When the concrete historical boundaries of judgment and fulfillment are softened hermeneutically, the concrete historical finality of judgment and restoration tends to soften theologically as well.
+When a modern teacher appeals to Origen's allegorical hermeneutic as a corrective to literal prophetic interpretation, he is asking us to receive Origen as a theological authority.
+But Origen's allegorical method and his universalism are not separable modules that can be cleanly detached from one another.
+They are products of the same mind, rooted in the same theological commitments.
+The allegorical reading that dissolves the literal, historical sense of prophetic texts into timeless spiritual meaning is directly connected, in Origen's own system, to his vision of an open-ended, non-terminal process of redemption.
+When the concrete historical boundaries of fulfillment are softened hermeneutically, the concrete historical finality of judgment tends to soften theologically as well.

 So when someone cites Origen for his hermeneutic while quietly setting aside his universalism, a legitimate and pressing question arises: by what standard is that selection being made?